vallie24/Vallie-Theme/README.md

 grunt serve starts the Livereload, compression of the Less files and starts Watch

-grunt minify to minify the CSS
+grunt cssmin to minify the CSS